rahulk87/runABS/README.md

   2. Compare LOH pipeline calls by the pipeline to loh calls from these R scripts.
     - When mutations fall outside segments these are marekd as errors and should be curated by hand from the cncf/ segment files.
       + use the segment closest to the mutation position, where if lesser copy number (lcn) = 0 is LOH and lnc ≥ 1 is NO-LOH.
 7. Remove FACETS CCF and Clonal Status columns as ABSOLUTE CCF and Clonal Status tend to be more accurate.
+However, compare these to see how much concordance we have between the calls.
 7. Run *Mutation_Figure_Patient.R*
   1. Comments and suggestions throughout the code
   2. Will need to make cosmetic chages to the figures